 Longer trips from Atlanta

 Distance from Atlanta: 250 miles (4 hours)

-Nashville is a top-rated destination for road trips due to its brunch scene, vibrant street art, and live music on Broadway.
+Nashville is a top-rated road trip from Atlanta due to its brunch scene, vibrant street art, and live music on Broadway.
 Since you’re in Music City, you can’t pass up the opportunity to visit the Grand Ole Opry or the Country Music Hall of Fame.
 Nashville is full of all sorts of quirks; for example, you can find a full-scale replica of the Parthenon in Centennial Park!

 Another of this city’s gems is the daily Farmers’ Market, where you can purchase local food, produce, and crafts.
-As far as other places to eat in Nashville, we suggest Hattie B’s Hot Chicken, Biscuit Love, Liberty Common, and Café Roze.
+Regarding other places to eat in Nashville, we suggest Hattie B’s Hot Chicken, Biscuit Love, Liberty Common, and Café Roze.

 Hilton Head Island, South Carolina

 Distance from Atlanta: 280 miles (4 hours, 30 minutes)

 Hilton Head Island is one of the best options for a vacation from Atlanta.
 Spend your days lounging on the island’s world-class beaches, such as Coligny Beach or Folly Field Beach, or maybe even rent a bike!
 After spending time in the sand, climb to the top of Harbour Town Lighthouse and grab some local seafood for dinner at one of Hilton Head’s 250 restaurants.

 Families will also enjoy Island Explorer Dolphin & Nature Tours, which offer guided boat tours around Hilton Head in small groups.
 For outdoor lovers, Pinckney Island National Wildlife Refuge provides over 14 miles of hiking and biking trails.
 Another great choice is the Coastal Discovery Museum!